lyskai/rd/docs/Voxelization.md

 ## 4.2 Voxelization execution

-The gtest code [SANITY_Voxelization](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L203) is a good example, below is a copy of it.
+The [SANITY_Voxelization](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L203) gtest code is a good example.
+Below is a copy of it.

-After the initialization of the component voxelization, the input and output tensor buffer need to be allocated.
+After initializing the component voxelization, allocate memory for the input and output tensor buffers.

 ```c++
     RideHal_TensorProps_t inPtsTsProp = {